 Manhattan College is an independent, private Lasallian Catholic institution of higher learning that embraces qualified men and women of all faiths, races, and ethnic backgrounds, whether they are beginning as freshmen or transferring.
-Established in 1853, the College is founded upon the Lasallian tradition of excellence in teaching, respect for individual dignity, and commitment to social justice inspired by the innovator of modern pedagogy, John Baptist de La Salle.
-Manhattan combines intellectual excellence with a strong emphasis on personal and moral growth.
-This winning combination attracts students from across the United States and around the world.
+Established in 1853, the College was founded upon the Lasallian traditions of excellence in teaching, respect for individual dignity, and commitment to social justice inspired by the innovator of modern pedagogy, Saint John Baptist de La Salle.

-At Manhattan an admission counselor is dedicated to transfer students to make the transition smooth and easy.
+Students come to Manhattan from all walks of life.
+What connects them is their decision to make a smart investment in the future.
+Manhattan College pairs personalized education with big-city opportunity.
+It is consistently ranked as a college that provides the best return on investment.
+At Manhattan, an admission counselor is dedicated to transfer students to make the transition smooth and easy.
 Students can have their unique needs met all in one place while exploring the many opportunities on campus.
 The credit evaluation process is also done in a timely manner so transfers can begin as quickly as possible.

 A heritage of excellence

-With over 160 years of history, Manhattan College is at the forefront of outstanding comprehensive colleges.
-Through the years one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
-Christian Brothers and lay teachers alike have educated generations of leaders with five programs in the arts, business, education and health, engineering, and the sciences and over 40 major fields of study for virtually any chosen profession.
+With over 160 years of history, the College is at the forefront of outstanding comprehensive colleges.
+Through the years, one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
+Christian Brothers and layteachers alike have educated generations of leaders with programs in the liberal arts, business, education and health, engineering, and the sciences and nearly 50 major fields of study for virtually any chosen profession.

 Social justice in action